rdbliss/rdbliss.github.io/_posts/2021-11-21-held-accountable.md

 drops to around 25% in Ph.D
 programs](https://www.nsf.gov/statistics/2017/nsf17310/digest/fod-women/mathematics-and-statistics.cfm).
 That's a big gap.
-K, like many of us, thinks that there are "bad things" dissuading women from joining Ph.D programs, and she would like to fix them.
+K, like many of us, thinks that there are "bad things" dissuading women from joining Ph.D programs, and K would like to fix them.
 But K, like most of us, doesn't have much control over the situation.
 You can only attend so many conferences for women, run so many woman-focused organizations, and lobby so hard for your graduate director to accept more women before you realize that changing demographics is very slow.
 So, if you're really driven to bring in more women and secure their place in academia, you have to find something else to do.

 In this case, K decided that the thing to do was encourage a crowd to "hold me accountable."
 While I listened, I wondered: Did we truly need to have this